JosephBARBIERDARNAL/autoSHARE/docs/source/plot.md

-# Outliers
+# Visualization
 ***

-The outliers module is used to manage outliers in the dataframe.
+The plot module is used to manage visualization.

 # Code
 ***